rodneylab/astro-blog-markdown/README.md

 Starter for accessible, fast and SEO friendly Astro blog using a spot of Svelte.
 See post on
 <a aria-label="Open article on using the Astro blog starter" href="https://rodneylab.com/astro-blog-markdown/">how
 to get up and running on the Astro blog starter</a>.
+For more on the Picture component (used in this repo) and <a href="https://rodneylab.com/astro-picture-component/">how to add responsive image to your Markdown-based content site using Astro Content Collections, see the Astro Picture Component post</a>.

 <img src="./images/astro-blog-markdown-lighthouse.png" alt="Lighthouse scores for 100 in each category">